rampatra/Algorithms-and-Data-Structures-in-Java/README.md

 The repo consists of solutions to numerous problems using different data structures and algorithms, all coded in Java.
 It also contains solutions to HackerRank problems which I have solved so far and also questions from Cracking the Coding Interview Book _(6th Edition)_.

-You can also refer my [Java Notes](http://java.ramswaroop.me) for a quick refresh on the Java concepts.
+You can also refer to my [Java Notes](http://java.ramswaroop.me) for a quick refresh on the Java concepts.

 ## Environment